matter-labs/zksync-era/zkstack_cli/crates/zkstack/README.md

 - `--docker` - Whether to run image of the component instead of binary.

   Possible values: `true`, `false`

+- `--tag' - Tag of the docker image to run.

+  Default value is `latest2.0` but you can specify your prefered one.

 - `--round <ROUND>`